Skip to content

 Dynamic webhook tokens enable secure CRM integrations without hardcoding credentials.
 Trillet and Bland support them; Retell and Vapi don't.
 This matters when managing multiple client integrations.

-Auto callback functionality lives exclusively in Trillet.
-When prospects request callbacks, Trillet's AI actually delivers them.
-The other platforms require manual scheduling or custom development.
+Auto callback functionality is built into Trillet.
+When prospects request callbacks, Trillet's AI actually delivers them, where the developer platforms typically leave you to build scheduling or callback logic yourself.

 White-label capabilities define agency readiness